IIT-EnergySystemModels/openTEPES/doc/rst/InputData.rst

 MutuallyExclusive     Mutually exclusive generator.
 Only exclusion in one direction is needed BinaryCommitment      Binary unit commitment decision                                                                                         Yes/No
 NoOperatingReserve    No contribution to operating reserve.
 Yes if the unit doesn't contribute to the operating reserve                       Yes/No
-StorageType           Storage type based on storage capacity (daily, weekly, monthly, etc.)                                                   Daily/Weekly/Monthly
+StorageType           Storage type based on storage capacity (hourly, daily, weekly, monthly, etc.)                                           Hourly/Daily/Weekly/Monthly
 OutflowsType          Outflows type based on the demand extracted from the storage (hourly, daily, weekly, monthly, yearly, etc.)             Hourly/Daily/Weekly/Monthly/Yearly
 MustRun               Must-run unit                                                                                                           Yes/No
 PeriodIniGen          Installation period (year)                                                                                              Year